 - What are the size and geographic presence of the company over the globe?

-- What is the delivery model from the company?
+- What is the delivery model of the company?

 - What is the evidence supporting those claims?